 The only real downside also has to do with the episodes.
 Unlike a streaming service like HBO or Showtime, where you get every episode of every show, with CBS, some shows offer you all the episodes, and other shows, like Code Black or Criminal Minds, only offer anywhere from four to seven episodes at any given time.
 In some cases, the episodes don’t go in order.
 For instance, if a new season show is available there might be two or three episodes from the beginning of the show, and then a few more of the most recent episodes.

-As with most things streaming, it doesn’t come free.
-If you’re asking how much will CBS All Access cost, the answer is not too much.
 Ultimately, it depends on if you want to sit through commercials or not.
-If you’re patient and don’t mind some commercials (you’ll pay less than watching traditional television) you can pay just $5.99.
+If you’re patient and don’t mind some commercials (you’ll pay less than watching traditional television) you can pay just $5.99 per month.
 This is a phenomenal deal, especially if you watch a lot of CBS shows.
-If you hate commercials and don’t want to bother (basically me) you end up paying $9.99, but on the bright side, you don’t have commercials.
+If you hate commercials, you end up paying $9.99 for the commercial-free plan.
 Canceling is as easy as logging into your account and clicking the cancel button.
 It really is a hassle free process.
 There is not currently a CBS All Access gift card at this time.

 Disclosure: Streaming Observer is supported by readers.
 Articles may contain referral links.
 For more information, see the disclosure at the bottom of the page.